nocyber/qnd_kubed/help_screen.md

--r <static replica number>              # Set custom static scaling, the number of replicas (pods) -A '--cpu-percent=80 --min=2 --max=6'   # Enable autoscale by inserting options -H                                      # Do not install Hello World Container
+-r <static replica number>              # Set custom static scaling, the number of replicas (pods) -A '--cpu-percent=80 --min=2 --max=6'   # Enable autoscale by inserting options -H                                      # Do not install Hello World Container -o                                      # Do not install check the app with curl

 # Keycloak container:
 -K                                      # Install Keycloak container (user: admin, password: admin)